ketankartoza/qgis-gea-plugin/docs/src/user/Appendix1.md

 The Sentinel-2 2019 reference LC dataset is generated with a 20m raster resolution format, equivalent to the source imagery.
-All the Landsat-generated time-series LCs are presented in a standardized 25m output format, which represents a re-sampling from the original 30m source data resolution.
+All the Landsat-generated time-series LCs are presented in a standardised 25m output format, which represents a re-sampling from the original 30m source data resolution.
 The 25m standard raster resolution is used as the most appropriate format to integrate the 20m Sentinel and 30m Landsat derived data outcomes.
-All derived final exclusion masks are also generated as a standardized 25m equivalent raster resolution.
+All derived final exclusion masks are also generated as a standardised 25m equivalent raster resolution.
 Figure 1 is a schematic of the LC modelling process used to generate the 2019 reference LC, and the ultimate target year LC’s.

 ![Figure 1](./img/figure-1.png)